fabiograsso/WIC-Lab-Milan-202312/011-salesforce.md

 ### Configure provisioning in Okta

-1. If you are not already there, open your Okta administration UI, navigate to **Applications > Applications**, and select the **Salesforce.com **application definition.
+1. If you are not already there, open your Okta administration UI, navigate to **Applications > Applications**, and select the **Salesforce.com** application.

 ![alt_text](https://raw.githubusercontent.com/fabiograsso/WIC-Lab-Milan-202312/main/images/004/image31.png "image_tooltip")